microsoft/lisa/docs/run_test/runbook.rst

 nodes
 '''''

 List of node, it can be a virtual machine on Azure or Hyper-V, bare metal or others.
-For more information, refer `node and environment <../write_test/concepts.html#node-and-environment>`__.
+For more information, refer to :ref:`write_test/concepts:node and environment`.

 nodes_requirement
 '''''''''''''''''